sodajah/wdfront/README.md

 Remember that maintaining this project requires significant effort.
 The maintainer appreciates your contributions but must prioritize long-term project health and stability.
 Not all contributions will be accepted, and that's okay.

-Thank you for helping make OpenFront better!
+Thank you for helping make wdfront better!